 Steel sheath heaters

 These over-the-side immersion heaters are useful for chemical companies to heat degreasing solutions, alkali, solvent type oils, soaking cleaners, medium weight oils, heat transfer fluids, soaking cleaners and caustic solutions.
-The low watt density heaters are designed to work on wax, paraffin and heavy oils.
+The design of low watt density heaters makes them ideal for wax, paraffin and heavy oils.

 Stainless steel heaters

 Chemical industry uses them for heating alkaline cleaners (electrified), copper sulphate, wash tanks, alkaline soaking cleaners, electro cleaners, dip tanks, alkali, detergent, soda, caustic and other fluids.